bseverns/seedBox/docs/ci_desktop_builds.md

   `-DCMAKE_SHARED_LINKER_FLAGS_INIT="$(pkg-config --libs gtk+-3.0 webkit2gtk-4.1) $(pkg-config --libs libcurl)"`—
   it’s loud but guarantees JUCE compiles against the headers we just installed and links against libcurl instead of exploding with undefined `curl_*` references at the final link step.
+Do the same with `-DJUCE_VST3_CAN_REPLACE_VST2=OFF` if you see VST2 header errors; that flag intentionally disables the “VST3 can replace VST2” compatibility path so we never need the VST2 SDK to ship a VST3.
 - **Windows builds**: open a "x64 Native Tools" shell before running CMake (or run `vcvarsall.bat x64` in PowerShell) to inherit the MSVC environment, then reuse the same flags as the workflow.